ministryofjustice/security-guidance/docs/security-culture.md

 This section includes material created or provided by the Ministry of Justice \(MoJ\) to help improve awareness and best practices for security within the organisation.

 **Note:** The advice in this material cannot guarantee to protect you from problems.
-The range of security threats is huge, and increasing all the time
+The range of security threats is huge, and increasing all the time.

 ## Who is this for?